DMH-dutte/Detection_of_composite_transposable_elements/.ipynb_checkpoints/README-checkpoint.md

 ### HPC cluster:
 This project was executed on the NEC HPC-System (nesh) of the University of Kiel (CAU).
 4 x NVIDIA Tesla V100-GPU cards have been used for training. <br/>
 Thus, it its possible that images in the notebook code/3_LSTMs.ipynb are not displayed properly.
 You'll find the graphs in code/graphs/ and further information on how the job was committed to the cluster in /code/HPC.
+Also, we added a .pdf of cod/3_LSTMs.ipyn in code/.

 ### Participants:
 Yiging Wang<br/>Dustin Hanke